0xpr03/yayd/README.md

 lib_dir = "/path/to/jar"
 ```
 ## Codecs
-You can look up available codecs/qualities from youtube with youtube-dl via `youtube-dl -v -F [url]`
+Currently available itags/quality codes from youtube can be looked up via youtube-dl with `youtube-dl -v -F [url]`
 ### General
 `audio_mp3` codec id on which a mp3-conversion should be done
 `audio_raw` quality file which should be used for the audio download